 Andrew M. Kucia, CFP®

-There is a clear consistency to Andrew’s life.
-He grew up in Hyde Park, the youngest of three siblings, and is the product of a parochial education, from St. Mary’s to St. Xavier High School to Xavier University, which is two miles from where he grew up and where his parents still live.
+There is a clear consistency in Andrew’s life.
+He grew up in Cincinnati and is the product of a parochial education, from St. Xavier High School to Xavier University, which is just a few miles from where he grew up.
 His father has a small advertising agency, and his mother worked for 35 years in artwork management at Procter & Gamble.

 Andrew has a start on a family of his own.
-He and his wife, Kristen, have a daughter named Charley, after Kristen’s grandfather.
-As of the summer of 2022, Charley was coming up on her second birthday.
-He’d like it if he and Kristen can provide Charley with a couple siblings before they’re done.
-He talks about how his parents sacrificed to give their children good starts in life, and he wants to do the same for his own tribe.
+He and his wife, Kristen, have two daughters and hope to add more over time.
+He talks about the importance of family and how his parents sacrificed to give their children a good start in life, and he wants to do the same for his own tribe.

 He is an eager reader, drawn mostly to subjects involving psychology and philosophy.
-His taste in fiction runs the gamut from “Huckleberry Finn” to Kafka’s “The Trial” to “1984.”
+“I like to enrich and deepen my understanding of why we think the way we do.”
 He has his grandmother’s piano and hopes one day to learn to play it – although he imagines any serious lessons will have to wait until the kids are off to college.